 Goal 4: Facilities and Public Improvements: Annual goal attainment is counted upon "project completion" by June 30, 2017.
 While several facilities and public improvement projects have completed construction as of September 1, they are not reflected in tables above.
 Although the City did not meet its goal for project completion, over \$3 million in CDBG budgeted project activity was under way at year end.
-Of this amount, over \$2 million in CDBG funds has been expended as projects approach completion.
+Of this amount, over \$2 million in CDBG funds has been expended as projects were approaching completion.

-CR-10 - Racial and Ethnic composition of families assisted

-Describe the families assisted (including the racial and ethnic status of families assisted).
+CR-10 - Racial and Ethnic composition of families assisted Describe the families assisted (including the racial and ethnic status of families assisted).
 91.520(a)

+Describe the families assisted (including the racial and ethnic status of families assisted 91.520(a)